To set up date periods, click Administration->Periods:

 Setting the Name defines how it displays as in the Period Headers on forecasts, etc. That way ‘January’ could start on 2/1/2020 and not display as Feb.

-Note that you can adjust the visible dates and granularity (weeks, months, quarters, etc.) you wish to show for most date-based views in the Date Parameters portion, after clicking the global Scope/Filters funnel button at the upper right of the ResourceFirst screen.
+Note that you can adjust the visible dates and granularity (weeks, months, quarters, etc.) you wish to show for most date-based views by clicking the global Scope/Filters funnel button at the upper right of the ResourceFirst screen and setting the Date Parameters.

 Adding a Period